-In response to the international outbreak of the novel coronavirus (COVID-19), K-12 schools across the country are canceling classes and moved learning online.
-Across the country, more than 500 schools with some 360,000 students have already-closed or are planning to suspend in-person classes, according to the New York Times.
-Teachers are sending virtual schedules, with worksheets, live video chat links and prerecorded links for videos.
-Districts are distributing laptops and internet hotspots to those in-need, and meal pick-up locations are being placed around towns and cities for students who rely on free or reduced-cost lunches.
+In response to the international outbreak of the novel coronavirus (COVID-19), K-12 schools across the country canceled classes and moved learning online.
+Teachers have readjusted to their new normal, sending virtual schedule and prerecorded links for videos.
+Districts are distributed laptops and internet hotspots to those in need, and meal pick-up locations remain open in towns and cities for students who rely on free or reduced-cost lunches.
 But how can school districts support students who depend on in-school counseling services or social workers to manage mental health, especially amid new stressors brought on by the coronavirus?

 Many students are unable to afford private mental healthcare, and rely on in-school resources for support.
 Teenagers in particular are susceptible to mental illness - in 2016, a study conducted by Johns Hopkins University found that rates of clinical depression rose by 37% over the past decade, highlighting the need to match young adults with mental health professionals.The Center For Disease Control and Prevention reports that the leading cause of death among adolescents aged 15-19 is suicide, posing a higher risk than motor-vehicle accidents.
 Mental healthcare may seem less urgent than addressing immediate academic needs, but during a time with such uncertainty, financial stressors for families, and increased isolation caused by social-distancing measures, it is more critical than ever before.